zuozhenggh/learning-library/developer-library/visual-builder/studio/create-web-app/provision/provision.md

    ![](./images/oci-credentials-user-ocid.png)

-6. To retrieve the fingerprint of the public key associated with the `vbstudiouser` account, scroll down to the Resources section, select API Keys, and copy the fingerprint value.
+6. To retrieve the fingerprint of the private-public key pair associated with the `vbstudiouser` account, scroll down to the Resources section, select API Keys, and copy the fingerprint value.

    ![](./images/oci-credentials-user-fingerprint.png)